Attachment and Biobehavioral Catch-up (ABC)

 Location/Institution: Mid-Atlantic, U.S.

 The purpose of the study was to examine the neurobiology of maternal sensitivity to children’s emotions among mothers involved with Child Protective Services (CPS) and low-risk comparison mothers.
 Participants were randomly assigned to the Attachment and Biobehavioral Catch-up (ABC) intervention or the control, Developmental Education for Families (DEF) intervention.
-Measures utilized include Electroencephalogram (EEG) activity.
+Measures utilized include Electroencephalogram (EEG) activity, Qualitative Scales of the Observational Ratings of the Caregiving Environment, and Brief Symptoms Inventory.
 Results indicate that CPS-referred ABC mothers and low-risk comparison mothers showed a larger enhancement of event-related potential (ERP) responses for emotional faces relative to neutral faces than CPS-referred control mothers.
 Additionally, the magnitude of ERP responses to emotional faces was associated with observed maternal sensitivity.
 Limitations include the small sample size, variations in the families’ maltreatment experiences, and lack of follow-up.

 Length of controlled postintervention follow-up: None.